If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Medium roasts are not as high in caffeine as light, but are still quite strong.
 They often contain berry flavors, moving into almond and brown sugar territory.
 More complex espressos are medium roast or partially medium roast.

 You’ll notice that most espresso beans are blended.
 That’s because espresso has to be balanced.
-Great espresso is rich, dark and sweet with some complexity and a beautiful crema.
+Great espresso is rich, dark, and sweet with some complexity and beautiful crema.

 Of course, this means you’ll have to think about who’s doing the blending.
 Small, artisanal coffee companies and companies that have been working in coffee for many years are both likely to create great blends.
 Look for origin information on their website, as well as varied noted flavors and general attention to detail.

 All of that to say: maybe don’t just go for a big bag of grocery own brand beans!